 While I was in residence at Weir Farm Art Center, I was exploring the idea of survival, from stereotypical wilderness tactics to intellectual survival.
 I also asked visitors to the art center about their impressions of survival.
 I pulled imagery from old art history textbooks, personal training manuals, and vintage young adult novels.
 This work builds on my interests in navigating capitalism, preparedness, absurdity, and high contrast – both visually and conceptually.
 After collecting all this imagery based on my research and discussions, I used a variety of media, from watercolor spills and color aid paper, to matte medium transfers and china markers, to layered collages conveying new meaning through various juxtapositions.

-After an artist talk with the community, it was clear that people wanted a closer look at the small works, which often led viewers to find further connections.
+After an artist talk with the community, it was clear that people wanted a closer look at the small works, which often leads viewers to find further connections.
 Making a zine with this imagery felt like a natural next step, as zines satisfy a deeply human desire for tactility and intimacy.
 I also like how a zine provides further opportunities for visual juxtaposition as one flips through the pages.
 I used this format to delve deeper into my interest in adolescent literature focused on self-sufficiency and survival situated in nature (My Side of the Mountain, Swiss Family Robinson, Little House on the Prairie books, etc.).